-This was to be the first full inspection the portfolio has received for over 8 years and an opportunity to showcase the creative and innovative practice undertaken here in Flintshire.
+This was to be the first full inspection the portfolio has received for over eight years and an opportunity to showcase the creative and innovative practice undertaken here in Flintshire.

-The full report was published on Thursday 22nd February 2024 and was largely positive in their findings across Social Services (See appendix 1).
+The full report was published on Thursday 22nd February 2024 and was largely positive in their findings across Social Services (See Appendix 1).

-An action plan has now been produced based on the recommendations made by inspectors (see appendix 2).
+An action plan was produced based on the recommendations made by inspectors (see Appendix 2).
+This report updates on the progress of implementing the action plan.